 More broadly, scientists working at the CBD are working to spur the transition to sustainable, solar power project development that not only minimizes negative impacts to human and environmental health and quality of life, but can actually yield net benefits.

 Ryan’s interest and participation in development of the techno-ecological solar energy project framework project was two-fold.
 “I wanted to better understand how many benefits distributed solar can provide, especially in unconventional spaces, to help people think outside of the box when deciding where and how to build new solar.
 I also wanted to help create a tool that’s actually useful and proactive for solar advocates to use to push back against anti-solar utility and fossil fuel groups,” she explained.
+Electric utilities and fossil fuel interests continue to oppose measures to promote solar energy growth even as they restructure and bid to own it and adapt to the dramatically changing power and energy industry and market environments, Ryan added.
+“A lot of these fights are happening behind the scenes, in resource planning, net metering, and value of solar proceedings.
+And they’re often happening on the utilities’ terms, with climate, environmental, social, and grid benefits rarely, if ever, considered.”

 “Solar energy has way more benefits than most people imagine,” Ryan said.
 “We’re hoping utilities, regulators and legislators will now have a better sense of the importance of solar energy.
 That will lead to the expansion of rooftop solar, more community solar development and lower prices for everyone.”